Voting Info

 Make your plan to vote.

-Once you’ve decided how, when, and where you’ll be voting, invite a friend to join you.
-If needed, request a ride to the polls.
+Once you’ve decided how, when, and where you’ll be voting, invite your friends, family, and neighbors to join you!

 Share what you’ve learned.